cocoon2wong/Project-Jocker/docs/Vertical/README.md

       --T ${T}
 ```

-You can also [download](drive.google.com) and zip our weights into the `weights/vertical_minimal` folder, then run the following test scripts:
+You can also [download](drive.google.com)(⚠️NOT UPLOAD YET) and unzip our weights into the `weights/vertical_minimal` folder, then run the following test scripts:

 ```bash
 for name in FFTmv mv